appwrite/demos-for-functions/nodejs/push-notification/README.md

-# 📧 Sending Push Notifications using Firebase
+# 🔔 Sending Push Notifications using Firebase
-A sample Node.js Cloud Function for sending a simple push notification over firebase to a mobile device
+A sample Node.js Cloud Function for sending a simple push notification through firebase to a mobile device

 ## 🚀 Building and Packaging